chromaui/learnstorybook.com/content/vue/en/get-started.md

 # Get started

 Storybook runs alongside your app in development mode.
 It helps you build UI components isolated from the business logic and context of your app.
-This edition of Learn Storybook is for Vue; other editions exist for [React](/react/en/getstarted), with Angular coming soon.
+This edition of Learn Storybook is for Vue; other editions exist for [React](/react/en/get-started) and [Angular](/angular/en/get-started).

 ![Storybook and your app](/storybook-relationship.jpg)